ramokz/phantom-camera/documentation/docs/tween.md

 pcam.set_tween_transition(2)

 # Instead of applying an int directly,
-# it's also possible to supply an enum value like so
+# it's also possible to supply an enum value like so:
 pcam.set_tween_transition(pcam.Constants.TweenTransitions.QUINT)

 ```